albertibass/ggso_website/_posts/2019-02-08-quick-details.md

 - **Day Schedule:** Day schedule [here](/doc/day_schedule.pdf)

 - **Awards ceremony:** 5:30 p.m. - 7:30 p.m. in Pauley Ballroom.
-Award seating [here.](/doc/awards_seating.jpg) Chairs for participants only.
+Award seating [here](/doc/awards_seating.jpg) and program [here.](/doc/awards_program.pdf) Chairs for participants only.
 Pick up tournament exams and score sheets from Tilden in MLK.

 - **NO FOOD** in homerooms, Kerr Lobby, Pauley, Stephens Lounge, Tilden, etc. Food allowed in the ground floor of the MLK building and Eshleman Hall first floor ONLY.